alextrevisan/PS1FixedPoint/README.md

 # PS1FixedPoint
-FixedPoint Srithmetic in C++ for PS1 using PSn00bSDK and modern C++
+FixedPoint Arithmetic in C++ for PS1 using PSn00bSDK and modern C++

 ## Setting up PSn00bSDK